 C. I have placed out of Spanish but want to go on.
 What course should I take?

 You may choose one of the many sections offered at Barnard or Columbia of Spanish UN3300: (Advanced Language through Content).
 This course is a prerequisite for Spanish UN3349 (Hispanic Cultures I), UN3350 (Hispanic Cultures II), and all upper-level courses taught in Spanish.
 This is also the first course that counts toward a major or minor in Hispanic Studies.

-D. In which course should I register if I'm a native or heritage speaker of Spanish who did not place out of the language requirement (for classes of 2018-2019)?
+D. In which course should I register if I'm a native or heritage speaker of Spanish who did not place out of the language requirement (for Class of 2019)?

 You should register in Spanish for Heritage Speaker (UN2108), a course specially designed to provide heritage students with the necessary tools to reinforce and consolidate their knowledge of the language in an academic environment.
-The completion of this course leads to the fulfillment of the language requirement for 2018-2019 classes.
+The completion of this course leads to the fulfillment of the language requirement for Class of 2019.
 Enrollment must be approved by the Spanish Language Program Director.